 REVISIONS

 including nonunion of previously surgically-treated fractures, and excluding the skull and vertebra.
 (See Policy Guidelines for definition of nonunion.)"
 In Item D, added "pulsed" and "and" to read "Other applications of low-intensity pulsed ultrasound treatment are experimental / investigational, including, but not limited to, treatment of congenital pseudarthroses, open fractures, fresh surgically-treated closed fractures, stress fractures, and arthrodesis or failed arthrodesis."
-In Policy Guidelines Item 3 B, removed "3) the fracture gap is 1 cm or less, AND" Updated Rationale section.
+In Policy Guidelines Item 3 B, removed "3) the fracture gap is 1 cm or less, AND"

 Updated References section.

 03-01-2018 Updated Description section.

-In Policy section: Removed previous policy language, "A. Low-intensity pulsed ultrasound treatment may be considered medically necessary when used as an adjunct to conventional management (i.e., closed reduction and cast immobilization) for the treatment of fresh, closed fractures in skeletally mature individuals.
+Removed previous policy language, "A. Low-intensity pulsed ultrasound treatment may be considered medically necessary when used as an adjunct to conventional management (i.e., closed reduction and cast immobilization) for the treatment of fresh, closed fractures in skeletally mature individuals.
 Candidates for ultrasound treatment are those at high risk for delayed fracture healing or nonunion.
 These risk factors may include either locations of fractures or patient comorbidities and include the following: 1.
 Patient comorbidities: a) Diabetes b) Steroid therapy c) Osteoporosis d) History of alcoholism e) History of smoking 2.
-Fracture locations: a) Jones fracture b) Fracture of navicular bone in the wrist (also called the scaphoid) c) Fracture of metatarsal d) Fractures associated with extensive soft tissue or vascular damage e) Tibial diaphysis fracture that is closed or grade I open (skin opening is ≤1 cm with minimal muscle contusion) B. Low-intensity pulsed ultrasound treatment may be considered medically necessary as a treatment of delayed union of bones, including delayed union of previously surgically-treated fractures, and excluding the skull and vertebra.
-(See Policy Guidelines for definition of delayed union.)
-C. Low-intensity pulsed ultrasound treatment may be considered medically necessary as a treatment of fracture nonunions of bones, including nonunion of previously surgically-treated fractures, and excluding the skull and vertebra.
+Fracture locations: a) Jones fracture b) Fracture of navicular bone in the wrist (also called the scaphoid) c) Fracture of metatarsal d) Fractures associated with extensive soft tissue or vascular damage e) Tibial diaphysis fracture that is closed or grade I open (skin opening is ≤1 cm with minimal muscle contusion) B. Low-intensity pulsed ultrasound treatment may be considered medically necessary as a treatment of delayed union.)
+C. Low-intensity pulsed ultrasound treatment may be considered medically necessary as a treatment of fractures, and excluding the skull and vertebra.
 (See Policy Guidelines for definition of nonunion.)
-D. Other applications of low-intensity pulsed ultrasound treatment are experimental / investigational, including, but not limited to, treatment of congenital pseudarthroses, open fractures, fresh surgically-treated closed fractures, stress fractures, and arthrodesis or failed arthrodesis." and added, "A. Low-intensity pulsed ultrasound is considered not medically necessary as a treatment of fresh fractures (surgically managed or nonsurgically managed).
-B. Low-intensity pulsed ultrasound is consid
+D. Other applications of low-intensity pulsed ultrasound treatment are experimental / investigational, including, but not limited to, treatment of congenital pseudarthroses, open fractures, fresh surgically-treated closed fractures, stress fractures, and arthrodesis." and added, "A. Low-intensity pulsed ultrasound is considered not medically necessary as a treatment of fresh fractures (surgically managed or nonsurgically managed).
+B. Low-intensity pulsed ultrasound is considered not medically necessary as a treatment of fresh fractures (surgically managed or nonsurgically managed).
+B. Low-intensity pulsed ultrasound is considered not medically necessary as a treatment of fracture nonunion and delayed union fractures.
+C. Low-intensity puls

-Updated Rationale section.
 In Coding section:

 Removed diagnosis codes.

 Updated References section.

 Added Appendix section.

 04-11-2018 Updated Description section.

 Updated Rationale section.

 Updated References section.

 Removed Appendix section.

 04-24-2019 Updated Rationale section.

 Updated References section.